United States National Agricultural Library: Food Safety Research Information Office Center

 FSRIO maintains a searchable database on more than 1,700 food safety research products dating from 1996 to the present.
 The collection is indexed using the National Agricultural Library Thesaurus (NALT).
-The Thesaurus and it’s glossary are online vocabulary tools of agricultural and related terms in English and Spanish cooperatively produced through NAL, USDA, the Inter-American Institute for Cooperation on Agriculture, and other Latin American agricultural institutions in the Agriculture Information and Documentation Service of the Americas (SIDALC).
+The Thesaurus and its glossary are online vocabulary tools of agricultural and related terms in English and Spanish cooperatively produced through NAL, USDA, the Inter-American Institute for Cooperation on Agriculture, and other Latin American agricultural institutions in the Agriculture Information and Documentation Service of the Americas (SIDALC).
 In 2016, FSRIO created a repository of "Meet the Expert" videos that include content from a variety of sources.
 The videos highlight the latest food safety research applications conducted at USDA and other federal agencies.

 Food and Nutrition Information Center

 In 1971, the Food and Nutrition Information Center (FNIC) was established as a national repository of training and educational materials for the staff of USDA's Child Nutrition Programs (e.g. school lunch programs).
 The Food and Agriculture Act of 1977 furthered the mission of FNIC also to be a resource for state education agencies and interested members of the general public.
 FNIC covers topics related to dietary guidelines and supplements, and food composition.
 It also maintains a database of extensive food, nutrition, and related topics and resource lists.
 Currently, the FNIC website contains links to over 2,500 current and reliable resources on nutrition and is regularly updated by a staff of registered dietitians.

 FNIC offers a Dietary Reference Intakes (DRIs) (established Health and Medicine Division of the National Academies of Sciences, Engineering and Medicine) calculator for daily nutrient recommendations, healthy recipes, educational materials, professional resources, food labeling information, and consumer food safety information, among other resources.
 In 2019, FNIC expanded their Spanish language website, "En Español” which offers over forty web pages translated into Spanish.
 With the 2020 coronavirus pandemic, FNIC expanded the site to offer a recipe page with recipes from both Federal and Cooperative Extension sites; the recipe library is updated regularly.